Jeff-Ciesielski/synesthesia/README.md

 use if => doWhile for performance reasons)

 As we need to keep track of loops, we maintain a stack of 'blocks' during compilation.
-As other symbols are decoded, their NimNodes are added to the top block in the stack (i.e. their statements exist under the lexical scope of the last known open loop).
+As other tokens are decoded, their NimNodes are added to the top block in the stack (i.e. their statements exist under the lexical scope of the last known open loop).
 When a new block is encountered (`[` in BF), we generate a while loop scope and push it